Goh Meng Seng

-Goh Meng Seng (吴明盛 (Wú Míngshèng)) is a Singaporean politician and perennial candidate.
-He has been the secretary-general of the People's Power Party (PPP) since its creation in 2015.
+Goh Meng Seng is a Singaporean politician who served as the secretary-general of the People's Power Party (PPP) from 2015 to 2026.

 Education

 Goh was educated at River Valley High School and Hwa Chong Junior College, before going on to the National University of Singapore where he completed a Bachelor of Arts and Bachelor of Social Science (Honours) in Economics.